HHE-DEV/hcp-notes/README.md

 All images and other assets are stored inside of a directory named `assets` in the directory that they are originally used for.

+# How To Use

+This repository is designed to be used with the search feature to find all the files that have a keyword in it.
+If you are just interested in browsing, then the folders at the top will be the oldest, while the folders near the bottom will be the newest.